michaelschinn/fullstack_portfolio/blog.md

 <img alt='Git Over Here!' src='img/scorp-octodex-blog-02.jpg' width='100%'>

 ---
 This week I began the [**Awesome Inc Coding Bootcamp**](https://www.awesomeinc.org/bootcamp) and so far I'm very impressed!
-I learned about an online IDE called [CodeAnywhere](https://codeanywhere.com/), which is very akin to VS Code, save that it is written entirely in javascript (very cool), as well as receiving an extesive refresher on using [GitHub](https://github.com/)!
+I learned about an online IDE called [CodeAnywhere](https://codeanywhere.com/), which is very akin to VS Code, save that it is written entirely in javascript (very cool), as well as receiving an extensive refresher on using [GitHub](https://github.com/)!

 I've used GitHub in the past when I was a front-end web developer, but never as in-depth as they are teaching me it can be utilized.
 As well as, I'm learning that the amount of the things you can forget in 6 years is shocking.